sheepas/stats220/README.md

 * Upload my meme image, `R code` and the {magick} package to a new file **index.md**

 ### Part B
-* Create a `animation GI`F and display in R markdown
+* Create a `animation GIF` and display in R markdown
 * write a report of `learning reflection`

 ##  meme 😃